 Calming Your Anxious Brain

 It’s important not to completely dismiss and overlook your fears.
 They can be valid information that warrants further exploration.
 Reasonable concerns are in your best interest and can keep you from potentially dangerous situations.
 However, being consumed and paralyzed by fear is actually the opposite.
 The wear and tear anxiety puts on your mind and body undermines your health and safety.
 The goal is to manage and process your fear in a way that is good for you.

 Hanson offers the following ways to do that:

 Because your breath directly controls your nervous system, it’s the remote control to instantly calm your brain and body.
 Learning to control and calm your breathing has many physical, mental, and life benefits – both instantly and in the long run.
 You can find calming breathing techniques here.

 Here Hanson suggests that you pick a specific area of your body, bring awareness to that area, and deliberately relax it.
-You can use a guided progressive relaxation exercise at first and then go it on your own on-the-spot as needed.
+You can use a guided progressive relaxation exercise at first and then do it on your own on the spot as needed.

 You know that your brain controls your body, but did you know that your body also controls your brain?
 It’s a feedback loop that works both ways.
 The activity in your brain changes every second based on what your body is doing.
 This process is called biofeedback.